Top Gun's Guide to Courtship

 Top Gun came out 25 years ago this week.
 The film quickly became a cultural phenomenon and the highest grossing movie of 1986 because jets are awesome and people respected Tom Cruise back then.
 But the unspoken reason for Top Gun’s success is that it remains one of the few movies that honestly depicts the intricacies of human courtship, a rarity in Hollywood’s worship of Cinderallas and betas.
 This depiction is made through dynamic between the characters Maverick and Charlie.
 So let’s analyze their mating process in the film to learn what we can do to make girls want us as if we were an 80′s Tom Cruise.

-Maverick first meets Charlie in the Navy bar in what has become one of the more famous scenes from the movie.
+Maverick first meets Charlie in the Navy bar in what has become the iconic scene from the movie.
 Maverick, along with the help of his Top Gun class, serenades Charlie with an atonal rendition of You Lost That Loving Feeling.
-Yes, this approach says, “I’m totally in a movie right now,” but it also says, “My life is better than yours, so you totally need me.”
+Yes, this approach says, “I’m totally in a movie right now,” but it also says, “My life is a lot of fun, so you totally need me.”
 This is a helpful thought to have in your head when first interacting with a girl.

 After the two make harmless chit chat, Charlie tries to make fun of Maverick to the best of her ability, and because Charlie is a girl, that ability is pretty weak.